juliepoulain/website/README.md

+# Welcome to my personal website!

+Follow the react instructions below to start up the website in your local environment.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).